MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-callbacks/index.md

     <video autoplay muted loop src="/img/documentation/use-callbacks-result.webm" width="450px"></video>
 </div>

-Alternatively, you can directly subscribe to the [Completed](xref:api-SV.FlexMotion.FlexMotionLayer.Completed) and [Stopped](xref:api-SV.FlexMotion.FlexMotionLayer.Stopped) events like you would do with any other C# event.
+Alternatively, you can directly subscribe to the [Completed](xref:api-SV.FlexMotion.FlexMotionLayer.Completed) and [Stopped](xref:api-SV.FlexMotion.FlexMotionLayer.Stopped) events, like you would do with any other C# event.